Aloshi/EmulationStation/THEMES.md

 Audio
 =====

 Themes can also define menu sounds.
+These tags go in the root of the `<theme>` tree, just like Display tags.
 Sounds should be in the .wav format.
+The relative path operator (.) and home operator (~) are properly expanded.

 `<menuScrollSound>` - path to the sound to play when the game list or fast select menu is scrolling.